Policies & FAQs

 What kind of snacks can we expect at the aid stations?

-Each aid station will have a unique hors d'oeuvres featuring local ingredients.
-They'll also all be stocked with water, energy drinks, gels and chews from GU Energy Labs, fresh fruit and savory snacks.
-If you need a spare tube or an allen wrench, we'll have you covered there too.
+Each aid station will have a unique 'small bite' featuring local ingredients.
+They'll also all be stocked with water, energy drinks, gels and chews from GU Energy Labs, fresh fruit and savory snacks including Clif bars.
+If you need a spare tube, first aid, or an allen wrench, we'll have you covered there too.